Snoop Dogg: Sports

 In 2022, Snoop Dogg signed with the esports organization FaZe Clan, as both a content creator and member of its board of directors.
 In 2023, he resigned from the board of directors.

 Since 2005, Snoop Dogg has operated a youth football league in the Los Angeles area.
 He is a coach in the league, and one of the seasons he coached was documented in the Netflix documentary Coach Snoop.

 As a 2023 April Fools' Day joke, the Pittsburgh Steelers announced that they had signed Snoop Dogg to the roster as a wide receiver.

 Snoop Dogg is a fan of Celtic F.C., a football club based in Glasgow, Scotland.

 In 2023, he joined an investment group led by businessman Neko Sparks to help buy the National Hockey League's Ottawa Senators.

 In June 2024, Snoop Dogg ran in an exhibition 200 meters race alongside former athletes Ato Boldon and Wallace Spearmon at the US track and field Olympic trials in Eugene, Oregon, finishing third in a time of 34.44 seconds.

 On July 23, 2024, Snoop Dogg was named as one of the final torchbearers of the Olympic flame before the opening ceremony at the Paris Olympics.
 He carried it through the suburb of Saint-Denis, home to the athletes' village for the Games.

+In December 2025, the United States Olympic and Paralympic Committee announced Snoop Dogg would be Team USA's first-ever honorary coach at the 2026 Winter Olympics to be held in Milan and Cortina d'Ampezzo, Italy.